YanKolev/dataStructures/README.md

 As a consequece we can only use it, in places where we would be needing/using values separated by commas.

 The spread operator works on all so-called iterables(arrays, strings, maps or sets BUT NOT Objects).

+Rest pattern and rest parameters:
+Rest pattern looks exactly like the spread operator, it has the same syntax(...) but actually does the oposite of the spread operator.
+Basically to collect multiple elements and condense them into an array.
+Spread-> unpack elements into an array
+Rest-> pack elements into an array

+The way to differentiate them is:
+Spread-> on the RIGHT side of the =(assignment operator), but we can also use it on the left side of the operator with destructuring
+Rest ->